ParvathySwapna/work-2/README.md

 ##  helo
 ##  My name is Parvathy S
-##  Iam a post graduate student pursuing MS in Econometrics and fintech from CUSAT
+##  I am a post graduate student pursuing MS in Econometrics and fintech from CUSAT